 Importantly, the FCC has determined that debt collection calls are not telemarketing calls.
 Accordingly, as for autodialed or prerecorded debt collection calls, to the extent that they do not contain telemarketing messages, they would not require any consent when made to residential wireline consumers.
 But, they would require either prior written or oral consent if made to a consumer’s wireless number.

-There’s no out of pocket cost to theclients because Law Office of Boris Davidovskiy, P.S. works on a contingency basis.
-In other words, Law Office of Boris Davidovskiy, P.S does not get paid unless the client wins.
-Depending on the details of the case, either the harassing caller will pay the firm’s fees directly, or Law Office of Boris Davidovskiy, P.S will retain a fraction of the monetary settlement recovered on the client’s behalf.
+There’s no out of pocket cost to the clients because Law Office of Boris Davidovskiy, P.C. works on a contingency basis.
+In other words, the law firm does not get paid unless the client wins.
+Depending on the details of the case, either the harassing caller will pay the firm’s fees directly, or Law Office of Boris Davidovskiy, P.C will retain a fraction of the monetary settlement recovered on the client’s behalf.